London theatre: the best musicals and plays to book now

 The Homecoming, Young Vic

-In a nutshell: Matthew Dunster directs this revival of Harold Pinter’s unnerving play about the power struggle between a brutish family and a new wife.
+In a nutshell: Matthew Dunster directs Harold Pinter’s unnerving play about the power struggle between a brutish family and a new wife.
+Jared Harris, Joe Cole, Lisa Diveney, Robert Emms, David Angland and Nicolas Tennant star.

 Booking: Nov 27-Jan 27, 2024